India Evangelical Lutheran Church

-India Evangelical Lutheran Church (IELC) is a Christian denomination in India.
-Its headquarters is in Tamil Nadu.
+The India Evangelical Lutheran Church (IELC) is a confessional Lutheran Christian church body of India headquartered in Tamil Nadu.
 It belongs to the International Lutheran Council and the Lutheran World Federation.
-It has four synods named Ambur Synod, Nagercoil Synod, Kerala Synod and Trivandrum Synod.The India Evangelical Lutheran Church was founded through the missionary efforts of the Lutheran Church–Missouri Synod (LCMS), with whom it remains in altar and pulpit fellowship.
+It has three synods, named Ambur Synod, Nagercoil Synod, and Trivandrum Synod.
+The IELC was founded through the missionary efforts of the US-based Lutheran Church – Missouri Synod (LCMS), with whom it remains in altar and pulpit fellowship.

-The inception of IELC is rooted in the mission work of LCMS, beginning in 1894.
+The inception of IELC is rooted in the mission work of LCMS that began in 1894.
 Over the following decades, the LCMS sent more than 60 missionaries to serve in India.
 The work in India was known as the Missouri Evangelical Lutheran Mission (MELIM) and was carried out in areas of the Tamil and Malayalam languages.
-In 1959, the IELC was established as an LCMS partner church and now does work in an additional seven languages.
+In 1959, it was registered under the Societies Registration Act 1860 as the IELC and became an LCMS partner church.
+It now does work in an additional seven languages.